Jord-Holt/GuildWars2ServerComparator/README.md

 package.json - This file holds project metadata, this being things like version number, app name, installed grunt plugins, etc...

-Grunt tasks
+***Grunt Tasks***

   Here is a list outlining the grunt tasks available currently to the project.
-Note that all tasks will need to be be prefixed with 'grunt', such as 'grunt deploy-test', to see the code for these tasks and the order they are run, you can find this in the Gruntfile.js.
+Note that all tasks will need to be be prefixed with 'grunt', such as 'grunt deploy-test', to see the cofiguration and setup for these tasks and the order they are run, you can refer to the Gruntfile.js.

-  grunt - Running grunt by itself will run whatever tasks are set for 'default', currently none.
+  grunt - Running grunt by itself will run whatever tasks are set for 'default' (currently none).

   grunt deploy-test - Will clean the existing Build/ directory and copy a fresh clone of the master branch to Build/, will then copy out the app/ directory, move it to the parse/public directory and deploy to the testing environment.

   grunt start-dev - Will spin up a server to view and prototype the app locally.

-If any changes need to be made to the build, please let me know, the build impacts everyone and it is important that it is kept fairly uniform in order to enforce project convention and standardization.
+***If any changes need to be made to the build, please let me know, the build impacts everyone and it is important that it is kept fairly uniform in order to enforce project convention and standardization.***